Janette Saunders Crimper August 09th, 2018 - 05:24:48

 Most people who like do it yourself (diy) projects often run into situations where they need to run wire.
 This job can quickly become very difficult or cumbersome without the proper tools such as a wire crimper or a pair of wire strippers, and more importantly, the correct type of crimper for the job.
 Crimpers come in many different varieties and sizes and the right tool for the job often depends on the type of wire that needs crimped and/or stripped.
 For example, if you were to attempt to use a RJ-45 data wire crimper to crimp the end of a coaxial cable, you would likely bend the teeth of the RJ-45 crimper.
 Some people also believe it is perfectly fine to use the stripping blade on any set wire crimpers for any type of wire, regardless of how heavy the gauge.
 A heavier gauge wire always needs a heavier gauge to get the job done right!
 Although the crimper may not be visibly damaged the first time it is used to cut a heavier than intended gauge wire, in most cases it will weaken the blade, which will cause it to crack and chip over time.

 Modular plugs, "F" connectors, "N" connectors, RG58, RG59, RG6, Insulated Terminals, Uninsulated Terminals are just a few of the connector types I run into almost every day in my electronics shop, and every time I thought I had it covered, another new style of connector came along forcing me to purchase another crimping tool.

-Care to Shout Your Thoughts on Sta Kon Ratchet Crimper Sta Kon Wt111m Crimping Plier T&b Sta Kon Crimp Tool Sta Kon Tbm45s Ratcheting Crimper
+Leave Your Reply on Sta Kon Ratchet Crimper Sta Kon Wt111m Crimping Plier T&b Sta Kon Crimp Tool Sta Kon Tbm45s Ratcheting Crimper